 \subsection{Sample Grouping Results}

-The gallery in Fig~\ref{fig:gallery} demonstrates eight hierarchical grouping results recovered by the automatic approach. (a) and (b) have three hierarchies, and other (c)-(h) have two hierarchies.
-We can see that our automatic approach has the ability to group visual elements properly at each level of granularity.
+The gallery in Fig.~\ref{fig:gallery} demonstrates eight hierarchical grouping results recovered by the automatic approach. (a) and (b) have three hierarchies, and the others (c)-(h) have two hierarchies.
+Our automatic approach has the ability to group visual elements properly at each level of granularity.